archdevlab/llvm-minimal-git/README.md

 #### 20/01/20233

 mesa-git and lib32-mesa-git are not in minimal format yet.
-Please wait before adressing an issue
+Will I do a minimal fortmat, maybe.

 # Version